jmtes/AirBnB_clone_v3/README.md

 ## Authors

 - Juno Tesoro is a frontend developer and bear enthusiast who is very partial to panda bears and polar bears.
+You can find them on [Github](https://github.com/jmtes), [Linkedin](https://linkedin.com/in/jutesoro), and [Twitter](https://twitter.com/jumicates).